marcochang1028/Analysis-of-Flight-Delay-Data-by-MapReduce/README.md

 The dataset is the monthly `Full Analysis with Arrival-Departure Split` files (in CSV format) from January 2011 to August 2017.
 It can be downloaded from [here](Data/FlightDelayData.zip) (in the Data folder) or you can download it from the [UK flight punctuality data](http://www.caa.co.uk/Data-and-analysis/UK-aviation-market/Flight-reliability/Datasets/UK-flight-punctuality-data/).

 ## Program
-As mentioned above, the program files are `Delay.java` and `Late.java` in the Program folder.
-As the code is well documented with comments, I do not explain anything here.
-If you want to ask me anything, welcome to contact me via [marcochang1028@gmail.com](mailto:marcochang1028@gmail.com)
+As mentioned above, the program files are `Delay.java` and `Late.java` in the Program folder and the code is well documented with comments.

 ## Running Test
 1. Download the dataset from the Data folder and unzip it.